robkostermans/find-a-room/README.md

 The room-service (...) is a fake srvice that randomly sets the availability  of the meetingsroom on page load.

 ## Messy
-Currently the code is not the cleanest en most structured work I did (understatement).
+Currently the code is not the cleanest and most structured work I did (understatement).
 Maybe I will find some time to restructure it later.